widdix/node-route53-updater/README.md

 # route53-updater

-The `route53-updater` module can update an Record Set with the current IP of an machine.
+The `route53-updater` module can update an Record Set with the current IP or hostname of an machine.
 This can be useful if you have a single instance running in an auto scaling group.
 During startup of the EC2 instance you call the `route53-updater` to update the DNS entry to the new IP.

 Port of https://github.com/taimos/route53-updater/